XinFinOrg/KYC-on-IPFS/Readme.md

 ### Setting up the network

 To setup the network follow the steps below :

-1. Open file setupIPFS.sh uncomment the code wherever it applies to you
+1. Install IPFS and GoLang using.

+        bash ./install_IPFS.sh

+2. Setup IPFS Deamon

+        bash ./setupIPFS.sh n

-2. In the root of the codebase directory, run the command <code> bash setupIPFS.sh n</code>, where n is the number of nodesyou want.
+In the root of the codebase directory, run the command <code> bash setupIPFS.sh n</code>, where n is the number of nodesyou want.
 3. If the execution is successful, run the run.sh file.

+        bash ./run.sh

 ### Setting up endpoint
  1. Do ```npm install```